-Families and friends of drug addicts and alcoholics often endure horrific experiences, witnessing their sick loved ones’ loss of employment, relationships, freedom, financial security, and self-respect.
+Family and friends of those in need of recovery endure horrific experiences, witnessing their sick loved ones’ loss of employment, relationships, freedom, financial security, and self-respect.
 Some people have to hit their drinking/using “bottom” in order to accept help; others reach their hands out for help when they are simply ready to try something (and sometimes anything) different.
-With the help of caring individuals, and the program of Alcoholics Anonymous, the sick and suffering addict/alcoholic can begin their road to sobriety.
+With the help of caring individuals, and the program of Alcoholics Anonymous, the sick and suffering can begin their road to sobriety.

 On December 23, 1986, a small group of men with a vision of recovery purchased a small farmhouse in Argyle, GA (Clinch County) – welcome Bridges of Hope!